TheCowboyAI/w3/memory-bank/activeContext.md

 - Design initial NixOS module structure
 - Define NATS messaging patterns for inter-component communication
 - Create container resource specifications
+- Define event schemas and event sourcing patterns
+- Design object storage structure and access patterns
+- Document cloud resource integration approach
+- Establish event stream processing workflows

 ## Implementation Status

 The project is in the conceptualization phase.
-We have completed the high-level system design and domain pattern definition, and determined the implementation architecture (NixOS with containers), but implementation has not yet begun.
+We have completed the high-level system design, domain pattern definition, and determined the implementation architecture (NixOS with containers and NATS JetStream for event/object storage), but implementation has not yet begun.
 The system_design.md file contains the current architectural design, domainPatterns.md defines the domain-specific patterns, and techContext.md details the implementation approach.

 ## Current Challenges